Hiring a Private Investigator: How much does it cost?

 Hiring a Private Investigator: How Much Does It Cost?

 If you’re considering hiring a private investigator (PI), one of the first questions that likely comes to mind is, "How much does it cost?"
-While the cost of hiring a PI can vary depending on the scope and complexity of the investigation, most professional private investigators charge anywhere between $100 and $200 per hour.
-Let's break down some of the factors that affect the cost and what you can expect when hiring a PI (also caled Private Detective).
+While the cost of hiring a PI can vary depending on the scope and complexity of the investigation, most professional private investigators charge anywhere between $100 and $300 per hour.
+Let's break down some of the factors that affect the cost and what you can expect when hiring a PI (also called a Private Detective).

 Factors That Influence the Cost of Hiring a PI